Forced Mechanical Vibrations

 By using the method of undetermined coefficients, one can shown that

-where complementary solution, , is the solution of the corresponding homogeneous equation.
+where the complementary solution, xc(t), is the solution of the corresponding homogeneous equation.

-In real-world damped systems, we must have as , and therefore, is called the transient part of the solution.
-The transient part depends only on the parameters of the system (, , and ) and the initial conditions.
+In real-world damped systems, we must have xc(t)0 as t, and therefore, xc(t) is called the transient part of the solution.
+The transient part depends only on the parameters of the system (m, b, and k) and the initial conditions.
 The other term of the solution is called the steady-state part or the steady-periodic part of the solution.

 The expression